 Because the firing timing of the sensor is fixed at 55.296 μs per firing sequence, the speed of rotation changes the angular resolution of the sensor.

-An example calculation for 600 RPM is given in Equation 8-1 below.
+An example calculation for 600 RPM is given in Equation 8-1 on the next page.